-- 1. The repeated course must be completed prior to the granting of the first bachelor's degree, and the grade deletion petition must be submitted no later than one semester after graduation. - 2.
-Before petitioning, a student must have retaken the same course (or the renumbered substitute for that course) in the same department at The University of Toledo and have earned a higher grade in the course retaken. - 3.
-No more than a total of 12 semester hours or the equivalent of 16 quarter hours of coursework may be deleted from the student's transcript.
-A college may adopt a more stringent requirement. - 4.
-This policy applies only to the first recorded grade in a course that a student has repeated. - 5.
-Subject to the limitations described above, applications will be approved unless the instructor attests that the original grade was given for academic dishonesty.
+- The repeated course must be completed prior to the granting of the first bachelor's degree, and the grade deletion petition must be submitted no later than one semester after graduation. - Before petitioning, a student must have retaken the same course (or the renumbered substitute for that course) in the same department at The University of Toledo and have earned a higher grade in the course retaken. - No more than a total of 18 semester hours of course work may be removed from the GPA calculation.
+A college may adopt a more stringent requirement for entrance into a particular program within that college. - This policy applies only to the first recorded grade in a course that a student has repeated. - Subject to the limitations described above, applications will be approved unless the instructor attests that the original grade was given for academic dishonesty.